atvs1478/sq/README.md

 - Stream from a Bluetooth device (iPhone, Android)
 - Stream from an AirPlay controller (iPhone, iTunes ...) and enjoy synchronization multiroom as well (although it's AirPlay 1 only)

 Depending on the hardware connected to the ESP32, you can send audio to a local DAC, to SPDIF or to a Bluetooth speaker.
 The bare minimum required hardware is a WROVER module with 4MB of Flash and 4MB of PSRAM (https://www.espressif.com/en/products/modules/esp32).
 With that module standalone, just apply power and you can stream to a Bluetooth speaker.
-You can also send audio to most I2S DAC as well as to SPDIF receivers using just a cable or an optical transducer
+You can also send audio to most I2S DAC as well as to SPDIF receivers using just a cable or an optical transducer.

 But squeezelite-esp32 is highly extensible and you can add